A roaring waterfall, a sky full of rainbows, and a weekend with Mimi and Dede visiting one of the world’s most wondrous of wonders.

-When David Livingstone stumbled onto the waterfall he named it Victoria Falls after Queen Victoria.
+When David Livingstone stumbled onto the waterfall, he named it Victoria Falls after Queen Victoria.
 To Africans who have lived amidst its majesty for centuries, it is Mosi-O-Tunya, or “The Smoke that Thunders.”
 There is so much water from the torrent rushing over these cliffs that the air is filled with perpetual raindrops.

 We had to talk Dede down from one of his crazy ideas!!